COVID-19 ICU nurses at their limit | DW | 27.04.2020

 Sven Nelken (name changed) works as a nurse at a hospital in northeastern Germany, in the state of Brandenburg, which surrounds Berlin.
 He asked DW not to mention his real name or the town where he works.

-Though he still likes his job, he says he misses support from his superiors in what is a particularly difficult period for medical personnel.
+Though he still likes his job, he said he misses support from his superiors in what is a particularly difficult period for medical personnel.

 Read more: Germany weighs controversial triage issue